 Contributions cannot be changed throughout the year unless you have a qualifying event.

 - Only available for employees who do not participate in Health Savings Account.

 - Money within this FSA can be used on qualifying out-of-pocket healthcare, prescription drugs, dental and vision expenses.

 Limited Purpose FSA

-- Because qualified expenses are more limited with this FSA plan, we only recommend this option for USG employees who are already contributing the maximum allowable amount to a Health Savings Account ($3,650 for individuals and $7,300 for families)
+- Qualified expenses are more limited with this FSA plan.
+We only recommend this option for USG employees who are already contributing the maximum allowable amount to a Health Savings Account ($3,850 for individuals and$7,750 for families).